MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/SList.md

 To free the entire list, use `clear-gslist()`.

-Many methods are not needed in simple Perl6 use.
+Many methods are not needed in simple Raku use.
 Most of the time you get a list from a method to process.
 For example, retrieving information from a widget path, See the example below.

 Synopsis
 ========